Defined term

 How do you measure success in PR for AI search?

-Related, but not the same.
-GEO and AEO focus on how owned content is structured to perform in generative and answer-engine contexts.
-PR for AI search focuses on the earned media layer — the third-party coverage that gives AI systems the off-site authority signals they need to cite a brand with confidence.
-The three disciplines operate on different layers of the Machine Relations Stack and are most effective when they run together, not as substitutes for each other.
+Related, but they operate on different layers of the Machine Relations Stack.
+GEO and AEO focus on how owned content is structured for generative and answer-engine contexts.
+PR for AI search focuses on the earned media layer — the third-party coverage that gives AI systems the independent authority signals they need before citing a brand.
+In the Machine Relations stack, earned authority is upstream of both GEO and AEO.
+AuthorityTech runs all three as integrated layers, because optimization without earned evidence yields weaker citation outcomes than earned media programs paired with structured content.

 See how your brand performs in AI search